-In addition to FFO, we have also included FFO excluding the current period "early extinguishment of debt" charge which relates to the early redemption of our 5.40% senior notes, 5.95% senior notes, and 7.50% mortgages loans.
-We believe the unusual nature of this charge, being a make-whole payment on the remaining principal and interest on the redeemed notes/mortgages, is worthy of separate evaluation and consequently have provided both relevant metrics.
+In addition to FFO, we have also included FFO excluding the "early extinguishment of debt" charges in 2014 and 2013 which relate to the early redemption of our 5.65% senior notes and East Bay Bridge mortgage loan in 2014, and our 5.40% senior notes, 5.95% senior notes, and 7.50% mortgages loans in 2013.
+We believe the unusual nature of these charges, being make-whole payments on the remaining principal and interest on the redeemed notes/mortgages, is worthy of separate evaluation and consequently have provided both relevant metrics.